phwt/uplay-invisible-mode/README.md

 Commandline for enabling/disabling offline mode for Ubisoft Uplay Client

+## Features

+- Appear as offline to your friends but still be able to access in-game online services.

+Disabled Features
+- Friend List (including invitation to game)
+- News Section, Store

 ## Set-Up Guide

 There are 3 .bat files in this repo.